ballerina-platform/ballerina-library/docs/adding-a-new-ballerina-module.md

 #### The `version_key` field

 The version key of the module.
 This is related to the version prefix mentioned in the [`gradle.properties`](#the-gradleproperties-file-required) file. (e.g., `ballerinaStdlibIo`).
 It is used to add the module as a dependency to another repository including the [`ballerina-distribution`](https://github.com/ballerina-platform/ballerina-distribution) repository.

+Version key is derived by default using the convention `<stdlib><ModuleName><Version>`.
+E.g.: (`stdlibIoVersion`).

+This field is optional.
+It is only required if the version key cannot be inferred from the module name (e.g., `module-ballerina-jballerina.java.arrays` -> `stdlibJavaArraysVersion`, `module-ballerina-oauth2` -> `stdlibOAuth2Version`).
+If the inferred version key is different or is not compatible, a custom `version_key` can be added to this file manually.

 #### The `level` field